 This tutorial describes how to record and run scripts.
 A script is a sequence of user actions on the tested web pages.
-You can run them later to check if the tested web app works as expected.
+If you want to check whether your web app works well, follow the steps below.

 1. Start recording

-Select Record & Replay > Record a Script on the left.
+Select Record & Replay > Record a Script on the left panel.

-Enter the URL of the page to be tested.
+Enter the URL of the page you want to test.

 Select the desired screen resolution.